croixbleueqc/migrateDockerRegistries/README.md

 - -d : original image/tag is erased after retagging
 - -p : a docker push command is issued in the .sh file with the retagged image

-**A FAIR WARNING:** Using the `-r` flag can be very, very consuming, storage-wise, especially on large remote registries.
-Use with caution

 **SEE FIXME-TODO.md on this**